syuanuvt/CSSCA/Readme.md

 # ClusterSSCA: A Brief Tutorial (Current Version 0.6.0)
-The package includes most essential functions to carry out the Cluster-wise Sparse Simultaneous Component Analysis (CSSCA) and the Cluster-wise Principal Component Analysis (CPCA).
+The package includes most essential functions to carry out the Cluster-wise Sparse Simultaneous Component Analysis (CSSCA).
 To learn more about the technical details of CSSCA, or to cite the methods in your publication, please kindly refer to the following citation.
-CPCA is a special case of CSSCA that should be used to analyze on the datasets with only single data block and its resulting component loading matrices are without sparseness.
-However, comparing to CSSCA, CPCA enjoys substantial computational advantages.
-We recommend the users to apply CPCA if both conditions are met: (1) the data contains only one single data block and (2) non-sparseness component loadings are desired.

 ## citation
 ```